 - public health.

 In England, Wales and Northern Ireland, courses must be accredited by CIEH.
 In Scotland, the REHIS is the accrediting body for environmental health practitioners.
 In Ireland, career and training information can be obtained from the Environmental Health Association of Ireland.

 On successful completion, the Certificate of Registration is awarded by the Environmental Health Registration Board (EHRB), which is administered by CIEH.
 This signifies qualified EHP status and is the qualification recognised by government bodies and local authorities.

 In Scotland, you will be awarded the REHIS Diploma in Environmental Health, the qualification required to become an Environmental Health Officer.

 Continuing professional development (CPD) is required to maintain professional status.
 All practising CIEH members have to undertake a set requirement of CPD hours per year, which involves attendance at courses, seminars and conferences, where other relevant skills, such as management training, may also be developed.

+Gaining chartered status and undertaking agreed levels of continuing professional development (CPD) will enable progression to more senior posts.
 There are many opportunities for career development, especially within local authorities that have large environmental health departments, with well-established promotion routes to more senior posts.